becketalservices/beas-cnx-cloud/docs/Azure/chapter1.md

 # 1. Create Kubernetes infrastructure on Azure

 Choose an Azure region that suits your needs.
 See [Quotas and region availability for Azure Kubernetes Service (AKS)](https://docs.microsoft.com/en-us/azure/aks/container-service-quotas) for more details.<br>
 Make sure your region has enough resources available.
-When you careate a cluster with 6 nodes, using Standard_B4ms servers, you need 24 free regional vCPUs and 24 free Standard BS vCPUs available.
+When you create a cluster with 6 nodes, using Standard_B4ms servers, you need 24 free regional vCPUs and 24 free Standard BS vCPUs available.

+Take care about the necessary network configuration.
+There are 2 options available.
+1. Create the Kubernetes Cluster in a separate VNet. <br>When choosing this option, the services are reachable via public IP only or you need to create VNet Peering to be able to reach the internal IPs.
+2. Create the Kubernetes Cluster in an existing VNet. <br>When choosing this option, some planning is necessary.

 ## 1.1 Prepare Azure Environment and Administrative Console